rust-lang/rust/text/0000-variadic.md

 Like the underlying platform `va_list` structure in C, `VaList` has an opaque, platform-specific representation.

-A variadic function may call `VaList::start` more than once, and traverse the argument list more than once.

 A variadic function may pass the `VaList` to another function.
-However, it may not return the `VaList` or otherwise allow it to outlive that call to the variadic function.
+However, the lifetime attached to the `VaList` will prevent the variadic function from returning the `VaList` or otherwise allowing it to outlive that call to the variadic function.

 A function declared with `extern "C"` may accept a `VaList` parameter,